 The Litter Less Campaign aims to reduce litter and affect long-term behavior change among youth around the world

 The Litter Less Campaign is a joint initiative of the Wrigley Company Foundation and FEE.
-In 2017, the Campaign entered its third phase, meaning it will run for an additional two years in 15 countries.
-The Litter Less Campaign Phase III is implemented in schools running the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
-The Campaign aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.
+The Campaign entered its third phase in 2017 and will run in 15 countries until 2019.
+The Litter Less Campaign Phase III is implemented in schools through the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
+It aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.

 - To raise awareness of the effect of litter and waste on the local environment and wider community by implementing Community Action Days

 - To increase student knowledge and practical skills in preventing and managing litter and waste

 - To improve students’ behaviour in preventing and managing litter and waste

 - To report on issues related to local litter and waste treatment and solutions through articles, photographs and videos